 Here comes the lengthiest, fiddliest part of setting up your AV receiver.

-We’d recommend running the auto-calibration right after plugging everything in – get that fuss out of way in the very beginning, the sooner you can start listening to your new home cinema.
+We recommend running the auto-calibration right after plugging everything in – get that fuss out of way in the very beginning, then the sooner you can start listening to your new home cinema.